From Massive Waves to Snake Bites: Lessons learned while out photographing.

 Pink

-is a combination of red and white, and sometimes soft hues of orange.
+Pink is rich in symbolism and can portray many concepts.
+Pink is timeless and over the years has been used for love, romance, babies and a general feeling of warmth.
+Pink is a combination of red and white, and sometimes soft hues of orange.
 Red is one of the primary colours and very bright and stimulating, hence the addition of white produces a soft and warm shade which appeals to our feminine side.
 However even men have a feminine side and can appreciate the beauty of pink!!

 Pink is calm and soft and warm.
 A predominant shade when the sun sets and when the sun rises, pink is often spell binding in its ability to lighten and soften our thought patterns.
+Pink is used regularly and often in photography and is a great choice when photographing outdoors.

-Here are some ideas on how to get the best out of your photography incorporating the colour pink.
+Here are some ideas on how to get the best out of your landscape photography incorporating the colour pink.

 1. Sunset.
 I regularly see people gather in various locations to view a sunset.
 Why because of its beauty and no doubt its tendency to calm and soothe us.
 A sunset is a great opportunity to visit your favorite photography locations and experiment with settings as the sun goes down.
 I have learnt to slow my shutter speed as the sun gets lower in the sky.

 2. Sunrise is not so frequented by the crowds, perhaps because they are still sleeping.
 A sunrise has a sharper and crisper element to it, whereas a sunset is more musky and muted.
 Sunrise does require you to get up early but when I visit the mountains I am never disappointed.
 So get up early and take a stroll to a good spot to sit and watch the morning light.
-I am not good at using a tripod, but I do for early morning shots.
+I am not good at using a tripod, but I always do for early morning shots.

 3. Pink is often associated with babies, children, girls and clothing and rooms. watch out for shades of pink in homes, and clothing.
 And as I said before don’t exclude men, Rick Stein a TV food presenter very often wears a pink shirt and it looks great!
+Hence when putting people into your landscape shots a hint of pink will make them stand out and yet add a touch of gentleness and warmth.

 4. Most times in a setting sun I will actually not photograph the sun but will turn in the exact opposite direction and photograph from this angle.
 In fact most of my shots below are of this type of shot.
 The pinks are vivid and and slowly turn to a purply blue shade.
 Timing is critical so be in your location at least an hour to 30 mins before the sun sets.